ii5601/ii5601/README.md

 # Hi there, I'm ii5601! 👋

 ### About Me
-I'm a  developeк.
+I'm a  developer.
 I love building programs and I'm constantly exploring new technologies.

 - 🔭 I’m currently working on ****